 In 2011, Belsebuub had the idea to create a ceremony to celebrate the summer solstice, using evidence for ancient celebrations that he and Lara could discover and Belsebuub’s own knowledge of the spiritual significance of the solstice.
 This began an incredible project to create ceremonies for the other times of the year and then to uncover and decode the evidence for the veneration of the sun in past times.

-With Lara providing much of the research into ancient sacred texts and sacred sites, and Belsebuub providing information from his experience of the process of enlightenment, Belsebuub’s initial idea of a ceremony for the solstice lead him and Lara on an incredible journey of discovery.
+With Lara providing much of the research into ancient sacred texts and sacred sites, and Belsebuub providing information from his experience of the path of the spiritual sun/son, Belsebuub’s initial idea of a ceremony for the solstice lead him and Lara on an incredible journey of discovery.
 Lara writes:

 Early Explorations into Spirituality

-Belsebuub states that in 1990 he discovered classes being given by a modern esoteric school, which taught the key practices necessary for spiritual awakening.
+Belsebuub states that in 1990 he discovered classes being given by a modern esoteric school, which taught the key practices necessary for spiritual change.
 He devoted himself enthusiastically to the practices, learning to have out-of-body experiences and to experience self-awareness, which he says helped him begin to learn about and understand himself.
 He established a strong discipline with his practices, which he credits for allowing him to gain many experiences and to gain first-hand knowledge of spirituality.
-These practices and experiences enabled him to begin the path to liberation, a work he continues to this day.
+These practices and experiences enabled him to begin the path of the spiritual sun/son, a work he continues to this day.